 This is a hard one for many but it doesn’t have to be hard as you think.
 If you are a small business owner who works from home, it’s actually pretty easy.
 You do not need more than seven or eight hours of sleep a night.
 If you can limit your sleep to no more than eight hours, you will gain time.
 If you typically sleep less than six you may need to get in a bit more sleep to be most productive with your time.
 And if you ask yourself why should you, here is your answer Accomplish anything with 5 reasons

 If you need to drive places or you have deadlines for work, schedule your time so that you are going to be early.
 The reason is that this is one of the ways to eliminate urgency from your life, which in turn causes stress and can cause problems with time management.
 This way if something does happen out of the ordinary, you will still have time to meet a deadline and be on time.
+Here you can get more ideas about creating your day 4 self-care rituals.

 Turn Off Technology